Meet Our President and First Vice President

 For more information, see Dr. Tallman’s bio here.

-Prior to her appointment at the Cleveland Fed, Wright-McGowan was the vice president of human resources, talent, and culture at the Vitamix Corporation in Cleveland, Ohio.
+Prior to her appointment at the Cleveland Reserve Bank, Ms. Wright-McGowan was the vice president of human resources, talent, and culture at the Vitamix Corporation in Cleveland, Ohio.
 In this role, she led the Global Human Resources function, overseeing all human resources aspects of the organization, and was a member of the senior leadership team.
 Before joining Vitamix, she was divisional human resources leader for Siemens Healthcare.